quantfive/codepress-engine/README.md

    - For development: The default is 'development' if not specified

 This allows your build system to automatically update file mappings with environment context whenever your code is built, keeping the CodePress database in sync with the latest file locations for both development and production environments.

+## Changelog

+### Version 0.5.0
+- Removed hashing from repository and branch attributes for simpler integration
+- Added restriction to only apply repository attributes to container elements (html, body, div)
+- Simplified repository detection in the browser extension
+- Added support for automatic organization ID generation in the browser extension

+### Version 0.4.3
+- Added hashing for repository and branch information
+- Improved repository and branch auto-detection
+- Added bulk API request for file mappings

 ## License